GitDevMo/bushmissiongen/BushMissionGen/README.txt

 missionFailureAltitudeAndSpeed=7000.000#90.000
 missionFailureTime=600.000        <------ Sets this time limit for each leg in the mission. missionFailureFormula=(A:AUTOPILOT MASTER, Bool) 0 &gt;#Autopilot is not allowed in this mission!     <----- Reverse polish notation formula! activateTriggers=de1#mfa1,aw1,aw2     <------ Activates a list of triggers (dialogs, failures, mission failures and warnings) when a dialog or warning is triggered.
-See Variables below! deactivateTriggers=de2#mfa1,aw1,aw2   <------ Deactivates a list of triggers (dialogs, failures, mission failures and warnings) when a dialog or warning is triggered.
-See Variables below!
+See References below! deactivateTriggers=de2#mfa1,aw1,aw2   <------ Deactivates a list of triggers (dialogs, failures, mission failures and warnings) when a dialog or warning is triggered.
+See References below! counterActivateTriggers=de1,de2,aw1#mfarea1,mfa1    <------ Activates a list of triggers when all of the dialogs and warnings have been triggered in a list. counterDeactivateTriggers=de3,de4#mfarea2           <------ Deactivates a list of triggers when all of the dialogs and warnings have been triggered in a list.

-Example: Usage of variables (variable name::field name=field value) aw1::altitudeWarning=No higher mate.
+Example: Usage of references (reference name::field name=field value) aw1::altitudeWarning=No higher mate.
 I am afraid of heights.#5000.000AGL mfa1::missionFailureAltitude=6000.000AGL de1::dialogEntry=Ok, somehow my fear of heights has disappeared.
 Fly as you want!#N29° 57' 7.59",E81° 55' 35.34"#0.000#500.000#15000.000#10000.000#0.000
 de2::dialogEntry=Fly like a bird in the sky!#29°57'20.7"N 81°49'34.3"E#0.000#5000.000#5000.000#5000.000#0.000
 deactivateTriggers=de1#mfa1,aw1,de2

+Example 2:
+de1::dialogEntry=Now you are free to land!
+I promise I won´t shoot.#N29° 57' 7.59",E81° 55' 35.34"#0.000#500.000#15000.000#10000.000#0.000
+mfarea1::missionFailureArea=56°11'54.0"N 12°32'51.7"E#0.000#1000.000#1000.000#8000.000AMSL
+counterDeactivateTriggers=de1#mfarea1

 Weather presets:
 .\WeatherPresets\BrokenClouds.WPR